 Joshua Jackson On Stage - Theater Credits, Bio and Tickets

-On stage, Mr. Jackson made his West End debut opposite Sir Patrick Stewart in David Mamet's two-man play, A Life in the Theatre, at London's Apollo Theatre from January 27 through to April 30, 2005.
-He finally made his off-Broadway debut as Brian in Second Stage Theater's production of Smart People from January 27 through to March 6, 2016, and would go on to give a critically acclaimed performance as James Leeds in the Berkshire Theatre Group's revival of Mark Medoff's Tony Award-winning play, Children of a Lesser God in the summer of 2017.
-The production transfered to Studio 54 on Broadway from March 22, 2018 and ran through to May 27, 2018, marking Mr. Jackon's Broadway debut.
+On stage, Jackson made his West End debut opposite Sir Patrick Stewart in David Mamet's two-man play A Life in the Theatre at London's Apollo Theatre from January 27 to April 30, 2005.
+He made his Off-Broadway debut as Brian in Second Stage Theater's production of Smart People from January 27 to March 6, 2016 and would go on to give a critically acclaimed performance as James Leeds in the Berkshire Theatre Group's revival of Mark Medoff's Tony Award-winning play Children of a Lesser God in the summer of 2017.
+The production transferred to Studio 54 on Broadway from March 22, 2018 and ran through May 27, 2018, marking Jackson's Broadway debut.